What are stock appreciation rights (SARs)?

 Grant: Like stock options, SARs are granted at a set price which is used to calculate the appreciated value at the time you receive them.

-Vesting: Similar to stock options, SARs often have a vesting period (i.e. vesting means ownership, a waiting period before gaining the award ownership) and expiration date.
-Once a SAR vests, employees can exercise (purchase) it anytime before its expiration date.
+Vesting: SARs often have a vesting period (i.e. vesting means ownership, a waiting period before gaining the award ownership) and expiration date.
+Once a SAR vests, employees can exercise (receive) it anytime before its expiration date.

 When you want to receive your SARs, you typically notify your company according to the procedures in your stock plan or grant agreement.
-You will get the proceeds of a stock increase either in cash or in an equivalent number of company shares.
+You will get the proceeds of a stock increase either in cash or in an equivalent number of company shares (or a combination of both).

 Example of Jane who is granted 100 SARs: